dk14/wolfram-mega/docs/README.md

 Everything is stored in Mega's mempools.
 No blockchain required for the network.

 Mega supports advertisement for trading offers.
 Offer format allows expression of any meaningful type of contract: from binary options to "perpetual" swaps ([Trader](trader.md)).
+Mega provides powerful typesafe eDSL for writing contracts of arbitrary complexity ([Discreet](dsl.md)).

 Trader's contracts are private from oracle's supervision.
 Oracle is not aware of trader's blockchain at all.
 Pull-based model ([Oracle](oracle.md))

 ## Strong Oracle Identities